 - A family history of chronic middle ear disease or cholesteatoma

 - Numbness of the ear

 - Muscle weakness in the face on the affected side

 Your doctor will ask about your symptoms and medical history and perform a physical exam.
 Images may be taken of your middle ear and surrounding structures.
 This can be done with:

 - CT scan

-Your doctor may test your nerve function through:
+Your doctor may also test your nerve function, hearing and balance.

 Treatment for Cholesteatoma